John Scott Lidgett: Theology

-By the standards of 19th-century British Methodism, Lidgett's theology was liberal.
-He rejected the penal substitution doctrine of the atonement, and wanted to move his denomination away from its inherited tendency to a narrow evangelical stance, towards a social gospel.
+By the standards of 19th-century British Methodism, Lidgett's theology was liberal; he rejected the penal substitution doctrine of the atonement, and wanted to move his denomination away from its inherited tendency to a narrow evangelical stance, towards a social gospel.
 He founded the Bermondsey Settlement, the only Methodist foundation among the 19th century settlements in the East End of London.
 Like the secular settlements such as Toynbee Hall, it aimed to bring into the neighbourhood middle-class activists who could provide social and educational facilities for the poor, rather than concentrating narrowly on evangelism like the Church's more traditional "Missions" located in poor areas of London.

-Within the Church, Lidgett founded the "Wesley Guild", a social organization aimed at young people but also offering activities to adults, which claimed over 150,000 members by 1900.
+Within the Church, Lidgett founded the modern Wesley Guild, a social organization aimed at young people but also offering activities to adults, which claimed over 150,000 members by 1900.
 He was President of the Wesleyan Methodist Conference (the ruling body of the denomination) in 1908–09.
 He was also an early supporter of the ecumenical movement and a key architect of British Methodist Union in 1932, and was the first President of the newly united church's conference.
 He remained in the active work of the ministry as chairman of the London South-West Methodist District until he was 94.

 Lidgett was active in London politics for much of his career.
 He served as an alderman of the London County Council, and was leader of the Progressive Party on the council from 1918 to 1928.
 He was prominent on the LCC Education Committee.
-He was appointed a Companion of Honour in 1933.
+He was appointed a Member of the Order of the Companions of Honour in 1933.